ruyakubu/rai-dashboard-workshop/docs/lab4-data-analysis copy/view- feature-importance.md

 Part of training a model is not just to see how accurate it can make a prediction, but why it made the prediction.
 Understanding and explaining a model’s behavior is part of ensuring it is fair, inclusive, reliable and accountable.
 Some industries have compliance regulations that require organizations to provide an explanation for how and why a model made the prediction it did.
 The Azure Responsible AI (RAI) dashboard provides the Feature Importance section that is an interactive user interface (UI) which enables data scientists or AI developers to see top features in their dataset that drove a model’s prediction.

-The Feature Importance section of the dashboard help provide a better understanding of the model’s behavior.
+The Feature Importance section of the dashboard helps provide a better understanding of the model’s behavior.
 The dashboard provides both Global and Local explanations.
 For example:
-* *Global Explanation*: What are the top factors impacting overall model predictions?
+* *Global Explanation*: What are the top factor impacting the model's overrall predictions?
 * *Local Explanation*: Why did patient X get readmitted in the hospital in less than 30 days?
 Here, the dashboard could drill-down to the test dataset and show that Patient X has been predicted to be readmitted within 30 days in a hospital because of a history of other diagnoses.

 In this lab, you will explore how to use the Feature Importance section of the RAI dashboard.